NeonKitty72/Resistance-Alarm/README.md

 ## Setup
 1. [Install Twython](https://twython.readthedocs.io/en/latest/usage/install.html)
 2. [Create a Twitter App](https://apps.twitter.com/) and get the consumer key and consumer secret
 3. Copy the AppKeys.json file into the secrets folder.
-Edit it, replacing <APP_KEY_HERE> with your twitter app key and <APP_SECRET_HERE> with your twitter app secret.
+Edit it, replacing <APP_KEY_HERE> with your twitter app/API key and <APP_SECRET_HERE> with your twitter app/API secret.
 (Don't commit these, they're your secrets, not mine!)

 ## Shit to do